sypherlev/php-chassis-framework/README.md

 * /Domain: the business domain, where most of your app's logic is going to run
 * /Middleware: the various middleware classes
 * Class MiddlewareCollection: where you can store middleware queues, to be used in Actions later
-* Class ObjectCollection: the very basic service locator that I will probably replace with something better
+* Class ObjectCollection: the very basic wrapper around `league/container`
 * Class RouteCollection: the routing list

 ## Setup